yu2/100-days-of-code/log.md

 **Today's Progress**: Practiced more with flexbox and started using CSS animations and the CSS filter property.
 Also experimented with event listeners.

+## Day 18: August 18, 2017

+**Today's Progress**: Adjusted flexbox properties of "Playground" page, added more content, and used Javascript to adjust the height of pages to improve page fit and transition while scrolling.
+Experimenting with button animation.